What's Happening

 rss

-The workshop is free, but donations are appreciated.
-Registration is required to receive the live stream link and is available at www.webercenter.org; click on “programs.”
-Registrations may also be made by contacting Weber Center at 517-266-4000 or webercenter@adriandominicans.org
+The Differences Among Us is offered both in-person at Weber Retreat and Conference Center and via live stream.
+In-person guests will be screened for COVID-19 and required to wear masks.
+There is no cost, but donations are appreciated.
+Registration is required and is available at www.webercenter.org; click on “programs.”
+Registrations may also be made by calling 517-266-4000 or emailing webercenter@adriandominicans.org

 Search News Articles